 That’s why you really need to invest in a good one.
 It’s important to pay attention to the signs you may have a problem with your water heater.
 But whether it’s a complete failure or just a leak, water heater calls are very much a year-round service call for Central Ohio plumbers.

 Water service problems are a bit of an odd duck.
-They’re most common in the spring and fall, but rather than focusing on seasonal frequency, we watch for geographical trends.
+This plumbing service is common in the spring and fall, but rather than focusing on seasonal frequency, we watch for geographical trends.
 What do I mean by that?

 I mean that these things happen on cycles — usually every 30 years or so.
 When one or two homes in a neighborhood require water line replacement services, it’s pretty likely that the calls are going to start flooding in pretty soon (excuse the pun).